OmniSharp/omnisharp-vim/installer/README.md

 ## PowerShell Restrictions
 By default PowerShell will prevent scripts being executed through what it terms its *Execution Policy*.
 But on Windows the `omnisharp-manager.ps1` script needs to execute to install the OmniSharp Roslyn server.
-In the __Install Omnisharp-Roslyn with PowerShell__ section below there are instructions for changing your PowerShell Execution Policy and getting the latest version of the server installed.
-Alternatively, if you change your Power Execution Policy to Unrestricted using the first few steps below you can open a .cs file in Vim and omnisharp-vim will offer to do the installation for you.
+In the __Install OmniSharp-roslyn with PowerShell__ section below there are instructions for changing your PowerShell Execution Policy and getting the latest version of the server installed.
+Alternatively, if you change your Power Execution Policy to Unrestricted using the first few steps below you can open a .cs file in Vim and OmniSharp-vim will offer to do the installation for you.

-### Install Omnisharp-Roslyn with PowerShell
+### Install OmniSharp-roslyn with PowerShell
 1. Locate PowerShell in the Windows Start Menu
 1. Right-click and choose `Run as administrator`
 1. Use `Get-ExecutionPolicy -List` in PowerShell to verify and record your current settings